 ENJOY THE ADVENTURE

 The biggest thing is – do NOT overdo it!
 This causes stress and sucks the joy from trips.
 Stroll the gorgeous streets, eat local cuisine, and enjoy the beautiful ambiance.
+Hiking in Europe is also an underrated option.
+Check out the top 10 rules for hiking safety.

 Stop by the information office in towns and ask for their suggestions.
 Take advantage of free walking tours via apps.